haskell/vscode-haskell/README.md

 For a general picture about the server configuration, including the project setup, [you can consult the server documentation about the topic](https://haskell-language-server.readthedocs.io/en/latest/configuration.html).

+For information on how to set configuration in VSCode, see [here](https://code.visualstudio.com/docs/getstarted/settings).

 ### Path to server executable

 If your server is manually installed and not on your path, you can also manually set the path to the executable.